arunav-bhattacharya/learning-kotlin/README.md

 <br/>

 ## 4. Inheritance

+> We'll extend the OO concepts in Kotlin by looking into Inheritance, Interfaces, Abstract classes & Generics.

 - Base class in Kotlin is `Any`, similar to `Object` is Java.
 All classes are inherits from `Any`.
 - By default all classes are `final`.
 In order to make a class non-final we need to make it `open`.